tpazz/Baseline-Automation-Framework/README.md

 <keyword> I select "12/12/2026" in the something Date field
 <keyword> I select "dropdown_option" from the something dropdown menu
 <keyword> I select the "button" button (if and only if the button is unique on the page)
-<keyword> I select the “button” button
+<keyword> I select the nth "button" button
 <keyword> I select "field"
 <keyword> I select the "radio_option" radio button
 <keyword> I select the "checkbox_option" checkbox <keyword> I confirm the Javascript alert